7 Steps to Turn Dental Postcards Into Phone Calls

 - Has an irresistible promotion or offer that is the focal point

 And while there are no guarantees, there ARE certain principles for success that will allow your message to come through.
 And they work amazingly well.

 The 7 success principles

 What do you want to focus on?
 Do you want to attract implant patients?
 Families?
 Or do you want to show off your advanced technology?
 Whatever your objectives, pare the focus down to one topic.

 2. Put your energy into your mailing list and your offer first

 Your first thoughts should be on whom you are targeting, whom you are mailing to, and whom, exactly you want in the door.
 Think of your very favorite patients and make a profile.
 If you want more of these patients, share those traits with us and target the list to them.
 Now, consider if your offer would make YOU pick up a phone?
 If not, no one else will either.
 Woo those important new patients.
 Make them feel important to you by giving them something valuable.

 Your new iCat might thrill you, but instead of explaining what it does, let your patients know WHY it will help them.
 How will it save them money/time?
 How will it improve their health or enhance their comfort?

 4. Make it easy

 Patients don’t want too many things to read, too many choices, or inconsistency in message and appearance.
 Also, be sure your promotion is referenced across all channels.
-For example: If you send a postcard with an offer for Invisalign, make sure that same offer is mentioned on your dental website and on Facebook.
+For example: If you send a postcard for your practice with an offer for Invisalign, make sure that same offer is mentioned on your dental website and on Facebook.